kevinbluer/bluer-notes-jekyll/quotes.md

 - "The person who does not read is no better off than the person who can't read.", Mark Twain
 - "Always be on the lookout for the presence of wonder", E.B.
 White
 - "Composing wild, undisciplined, pure, coming in from under, crazier the better", Jack Kerouac
+- "Do.
+Or do not.
+There is no try.", Yoda

 #### Business